peter88213/nvhelp-de/source/nv_editor/index.rst

 ------------------------

-Mit **Datei > Abschnitt erzeugen** or ``Strg``-``Alt``-``N``, you can erzeugen a section.
+Mit **Datei > Abschnitt erzeugen** or ``Strg``-``Alt``-``N``, kann man erzeugen a section.

 -  Der neue Abschnitt is placed after the currently edited section.
 -  Der neue Abschnitt is of the same type as the currently edited section.